Hermes-erm/Services/README.md

 * Inventory management
 * User Management

-> This project deals with developing an e-commerce website for Product Sale.
+> This project deals with micro-services of an e-commerce website for Product Sale.
 > >It provides the user with a catalog of different product available for purchase in the store.
 In order to facilitate online purchase a shopping cart is provided to the user.